Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 Giving your Alocasia excess water will make the soil soggy and introduce root rot.

-Therefore, you should water your Alocasia once in 1-2 weeks, depending on whether the soil is dry or moist.
+Therefore, you should water your alocasia once in 1-2 weeks, depending on whether the soil is dry or moist.

-How to water the Alocasia correctly?
+How do you water the alocasia correctly?

-Watering Alocasia isn’t easy initially, but you can ace it even as a beginner with the right knowledge.
+Watering alocasia isn’t easy initially, but you can ace it even as a beginner with the right knowledge.

-• Water the Alocasia only when the soil is 25-50% dry.
+- Water the alocasia only when the soil is 25-50% dry.

-• If the soil is still wet, you must wait for a few more days before checking it again.
+- If the soil is still wet, you must wait for a few more days before checking it again.

-• If you forget to water your Alocasia on time, set reminders on your phone or mark your calendar so you know when to check the soil and water your plant.
+- If you forget to water your alocasia on time, set reminders on your phone or mark your calendar so you know when to check the soil and water your plant.

-• Always use well-drained soil and a pot with drainage holes to ensure your Alocasia has a proper drainage system.
+- Always use well-drained soil and a pot with drainage holes to ensure your alocasia has a proper drainage system.

-• An Alocasia living in a plastic pot will require less water than one living in a clay pot.
+- An Alocasia living in a plastic pot will require less water than one living in a clay pot.

 Also read: How To Water Alocasia Plant?
 (How Much, How Often & More)